Cities begin discussing refund on liquor license fees due to virus shutdowns

 “These are no-interest loans that organizations don’t have to make a payment on until June 2021, and once they do make that payment it is only $100 a month until the loan is paid off,” Prafke said.
 “This is just one of the things we’ve done to help our local businesses during COVID-19.”

-Prafke added that he anticipated the loans will change slightly following the upcoming St. Peter city council meeting on Monday, where individuals including dentists, chiropractors, and counselors will become eligible as well.
+Prafke added that he anticipated the loans will change slightly following the upcoming St. Peter council meeting on Monday, where individuals, including dentists, chiropractors, and counselors will become eligible as well.

 While the liquor license refunds will be smaller than the micro loans in St. Peter, local businesses still asserted that every dollar they can save or get refunded will make a big difference.